tanav-malhotra/ironguard/docs/FEATURES.md

 **Command-line flags:**
 - `--no-sound` — Disable all sound effects completely
 - `--no-repeat-sound` — Play single ding instead of multiple (less noisy)
+- `--official-sound` — Use official CyberPatriot gain.wav instead of custom mp3

 **Technical details:**
 - MP3 files are embedded in the binary using Go's `//go:embed`